notmd/bevy_simple_subsecond_system/readme.md

 readlink -f "$(which cc)"
 ```
 If this points to `clang`, you're good.
 Otherwise, we'll need to symlink it.
-Read the path returned by the following
+Read the path returned by the following command:
 ```
 which cc
 ```